 This is the view that prevailed.
 The idea that the entire population could become successful capitalists if only they made the effort is patently absurd, but it is at the heart of the American mythology to which US citizens have been constantly exposed.
 The first Obama campaign was possibly its last successful outing in US politics.
 Things have changed since.
 Now the disaffected, rust belt blue collar workers, and many others, apparently deeply troubled by anxieties around a ‘too rapidly’ changing world, no longer find that the American dream offers a credible framework in which to understand their lives.

 Bernie Sanders tells us the majority of the working-class support Trump.
-If so, it may be because they, and a significant section of the middle class, are tired of living in a culture that blames them for their lack of prosperity.
+If so, it may be because they, and a significant section of the middle class, are tired of living in a culture that implicitly blames them for their lack of prosperity.
 It seems they are in rebellion against a culture which shows them scant respect and which effectively treats them as ‘losers’.

 So, on behalf of the people, on behalf of every American, regardless of party, race, gender or the language your grandmother speaks, on behalf of my mother and everyone who has ever set out on their own unlikely journey on behalf of Americans, like the people I grew up with, people who work hard, chase their dreams and look out for one another, on behalf of everyone whose story could only be written in the greatest nation on Earth, I accept your nomination for president of the United States of America.

 Those who support Trump are not in a political continuum with Ronald Reagan.
 His radical economics actually triggered the rapidly changing world that has unsettled many, and also the phenomenal growth in economic inequality, which has had the same effect.
-Reagan, wanting small government, declared that government was the problem rather than the solution for people’s problems.
+Reagan, wanting small government, declared that government was the problem rather than the solution to people’s problems.
 JD Vance, on the other hand, wants strong authoritarian government and said, ‘It’s not your fault that you’re a loser; it’s the government’s fault.’
 Trump supporters see authoritarianism as a means of changing things through government action and are indifferent to the democratic method.
 As Peter Thiel, one of Vance’s financial patrons said: ‘Democracy, whatever that means, is exhausted.’
 All sections of the Trump alliance are unfazed by the dilution and rigging of democratic infrastructure by Republican apparatchiks at state level and their agents in the law industry.

 The result of Reagan’s silent rupture is that the strange and inadequate Donald Trump, who would once have been laughed out of court and dismissed as a clown, found he was attracting massive support with his venomous anti-establishment rantings.

 Harris, however, has a number of important advantages in the November election.
 The most important is that Donald Trump is clearly unfit for office.
 Being president of the world’s largest economy and military is a job that many would baulk at giving to a lying narcissist.
 Many conservatives, who might otherwise support a rupture with social liberalism, will under the circumstances not vote for him.
 A parallel process applies to women and the black community, all to Harris’s benefit.
-Progressives too, who might be critical of Harris but who are attached to democratic rights will rally to her cause.
+Progressives too, who might be critical of Harris but who are attached to democratic rights, will rally to her cause.
 Similarly, conservatives who are deeply concerned by the dangers of climate change will hardly vote for a candidate who says it is all a hoax.
 Yet, despite Harris’s many advantages, at the time of writing, analysts are saying the result is too close to call and some have raised the spectre of a population of secret Trump supporters.

 Kant would not be impressed by the effect vast corporate power has on the lives of individual Americans.
 He believed in personal freedom but also that it be qualified by the requirements of the common good and indeed that this was necessary in order to preserve genuine freedom for the individual.
 He supported ‘Freedom (independence from being constrained by another’s choice), insofar as it can coexist with the freedom of every other in accordance with a universal law’.
 In this sense he was in the earlier Hobbesian and Lockian social contract tradition.
 He did not believe that the state should take responsibility for citizens’ happiness but that it should prevent individuals acting in a manner which generates unhappiness for others.
 Siphoning 50 trillion dollars from the poor would seem to fall under this heading.
 A movement to reform US democracy would be very much in the Enlightenment and Kantian tradition.